JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Free_Will_and_the_Will_of_God.md

 How free is our free will?
 How far does it extend.
 Limits must be there.
 At one extreme, we are not free to do the undoable deed.
 A close examination of what we are given in the Urantia Papers tells us more about what we can do than what we cannot do.

 Primarily, we are free to make our own personal choice regarding our eternal destiny.
 And no force, creator, or agency in the whole of the universes is permitted to interfere with that choice.
-In this regard, the Universal Father has decreed the absolute sovereignty of the mortal free will. ([UB 5:6.8](/en/The_Urantia_Book/5#p6_8))
+In this regard, the Universal Father has decreed the absolute sovereignty of the mortal free will. (<a id="a35_293"></a>[UB 5:6.8](/en/The_Urantia_Book/5#p6_8))

 Furthermore, any form of coercion in our making of that choice is positively excluded.
-The gate to eternity opens “only in response to the freewill choice of the freewill sons of the God of free will.” ([UB 5:6.12](/en/The_Urantia_Book/5#p6_12))
+The gate to eternity opens “only in response to the freewill choice of the freewill sons of the God of free will.” (<a id="a37_203"></a>[UB 5:6.12](/en/The_Urantia_Book/5#p6_12))

 If we wish to understand some of the peculiarities of the Urantia Papers, and particularly so if we are inclined to have a fundamentalist attitude towards them, we may need to spend considerable time and effort in analyzing what we consider would constitute coercion or interference with “the freewill choice of a freewill son of the God of free will.”